d4n3sh/thedaneshproject/content/posts/2009-01-17-how-to-install-gscrot-screenshot-tool.md

   * Automatically generate thumbnails
   * Built in image editing tool.

-I&#8217;ll walk you through the process of installing GScrot on Ubuntu 8.10.
-I&#8217;m more of a command line guy so if you need a GUI version [look here][3].
+I'll walk you through the process of installing GScrot on Ubuntu 8.10.
+I'm more of a command line guy so if you need a GUI version [look here][3].

 Create a new apt-repository source file.
-I&#8217;ll call itÂ  gscrot.list and place it in the &#8220;/etc/apt/source.list.d/&#8221; directory.
+I'll call itÂ  gscrot.list and place it in the &#8220;/etc/apt/source.list.d/&#8221; directory.

 Add the following lines to the /etc/apt/source.list.d/gscrot.list file you just created.